LJacobDev/contact-reminder/dev_notes.md

 Build app functionality and eventually better UI appearance now that CI/CD pipeline is in place

+### move the contents of App.vue to a better organized layout file

 ### expand on the pinia store functionality

 next I can fill out more store functionality for saving and loading, importing, exporting, and clearing, and then work out more about the contact and interaction data structures and views of how to show and edit them